-In the next few sections, we'll get the derivative rules that will let us find formulas for derivatives when our function comes to us as a formula.
-These are very algebraic section, and you should get lots of practice.
-As we learn new rules, we will look at some basic applications.
+In this section, we'll get the derivative rules that will let us find formulas for derivatives when our function comes to us as a formula.
+This is a very algebraic section, and you should get lots of practice.
+When you tell someone you have studied calculus, this is the one skill they will expect you to have.
+There's not a lot of deep meaning here - these are strictly algebraic rules.